2011–12 Irish Cup

-The 2011–12 Irish Cup (known as the JJB Sports Irish Cup for sponsorship reasons) was the cup's 132nd edition since its introduction.
+The 2011–12 Irish Cup (known as the JJB Sports Irish Cup for sponsorship reasons) was the 132nd edition of the Irish Cup, Northern Ireland's premier football knock-out cup competition..
 The competition began on 17 September 2011 with the first round and ended on 5 May 2012 with the final.

 Linfield were the defending champions, after a 2–1 victory over Crusaders in last season's final.
 The two clubs met again in this season's final, and Linfield successfully defended the cup to win it for the sixth time in seven seasons after defeating Crusaders 4–1.
 Crusaders qualified for the first qualifying round of the 2012–13 UEFA Europa League as Linfield had already qualified for the UEFA Champions League by winning the 2011–12 IFA Premiership.

 Results

 First round

 The draw for the first round was held on 1 September 2011.
 Ards Rangers, Broomhedge, Lower Maze, Newington Youth Club, Rathfriland Rangers and Sirocco Works all received a bye into the Second Round.
 Matches were played on 17 and 24 September 2011.